 Questions are the way we find our passions and how we connect with people.

-As our world continues to become more technologically advanced it seems to be getting harder to actually connect.
+I feel like as our world continues to become more technologically advanced it seems to be getting harder to actually connect.

-That is why asking deep questions about life are more important than ever.
+That is why asking deep questions about life are more important than ever!

 If we keep looking down at our phones and finding everything by putting in search terms, it doesn’t use any critical thinking.
 And just like any other muscle in the body, if you don’t use it you’ll lose it.